REDLANDS COACHING CONNECTIONS STRETCHES INTO NFL, CFL AND NCAA

 Brian Billick, whose Redlands High School days were beckoning when the first Super Bowl kicked off in nearby Los Angeles, had a future in the NFL’s big game.

-All those football eyes from Redlands were squarely on the Ravens.
+All those football eyes from Redlands were squarely on those Ravens.
 By-lines appeared under my name about Billick’s early years in Redlands – his friends, starting football as a ninth grader at Cope Middle School, plus some of his Terrier playing days which included subbing for injured QB Tim Tharaldson in 1971.

 09_Billick_PreviewPreseason_news